If you have a clematis vine you love (or a friend does), this tip shows you how to take cuttings to create more vines.

 - To successfully propagate clematis, you’ll need an established vine (two years or older) to take cuttings from.

-- This works best in late spring.
+- This works best in late spring, when it is time to take early cuttings.

-STEPS 1.
 Get a 3-foot cutting from an existing clematis vine.
 Snip it off just above a leaf joint.

 - Look at the vine.
 You’ll notice that the shoots of the vine are very green where the growth is new.
 As the vine ages, it becomes woody and the colour is deeper, perhaps brown.
 The piece you cut will be green at the tips and woody where you cut it.